skimrey/Spellbook/README.md

 - no (ib) This is because of on (on) and non (on.)
 I tried to layer them but either way I repeatedly would hit the wrong one so I just moved it over a row.
 Similarly, trying (trg) rather than (tryg) because the Y gummed up the works and made it two handed.
 Also, gone (gon), enough (enog).
 - Also I use g to signify ing and io to signify tion in spellings.
 If a word already contains g like go, I use . for going (go.)
 - going to (gonna -> gona), got you (gotcha)
-- every (ery) to avoid very and because erryday
+- every (ery) to avoid very and because "erryday" makes it stick in my mind and rye is very infrequently used

 Common Combos: thought (though (tho) + backspace + t) or (th (th.) + ought (ought)), brought (br (br) + ought)